Trump pressures congressional Republicans to help in his fight to overturn the election

 Separately, more than two dozen members of the House Freedom Caucus and other conservatives signed a letter to Trump requesting that he direct Attorney General William P. Barr to appoint a special counsel to investigate “irregularities” in the election — though Barr himself said last week that the Justice Department had found no evidence to overturn the election results.

-In the Senate, Homeland Security and Governmental Affairs Chairman Ron Johnson (R-Wis.), announced that he would hold a hearing on election “irregularities” on Dec.
+In the Senate, Homeland Security and Governmental Affairs Chairman Ron Johnson (R-Wis.), announced he would hold a hearing on election “irregularities” on Dec.
 16 — two days after the electoral college casts its votes.

 Many Republicans have echoed Trump’s baseless claims.
 Ward, who tweeted that she spoke to Trump, reiterated many of the claims about alleged problems with the election that she and her lawyers have been making unsuccessfully in court in recent weeks.
 The Arizona Supreme Court rejected her latest case, a formal election contest seeking to annul Biden’s victory, on Tuesday evening, affirming a lower-court ruling that found no evidence of misconduct, fraud or widespread errors.